How to make dal makhani, the most luxurious and creamy dal of all

 Step 3

 Combine the onion and garlic in a blender.
-Chop half the ginger, add it to the blender and pulse until it forms a smooth paste.
+Chop half the ginger, add it to the blender and pulse until the vegetables form a smooth paste.
 (If needed, add a bit of the liquid from the dal to the blender to help things move around.)

 Step 4